 New-born eyes are monochromatic and they fully develop the ability to see colours only later between 4-6 months.

-The English Premier League has earned plaudits for implementing a software framework that detects similar coloured kit clashes for league matches, although the initiative has garnered criticism in recent seasons & especially in 2020/21 as five matches were focal points of debate among the colour blind community.
+The English Premier League has earned plaudits for implementing a software framework that detects similar coloured kit clashes for league matches.

 The mantis shrimp takes the cake with a whopping 16 photoreceptors, just one ahead of the bluebottle butterfly which has 15.
 This is 4 times the number of photoreceptors that humans possess!
 They can also move each eye independently!